 After the disabled vehicle has been started and the jumper cables removed, allow it to idle for several minutes so the engine computer can relearn its idle conditions.

 WRECKER TOWING

-If you need to have your vehicle towed, contact a professional towing service or, if you are a member, your roadside assistance center.
+For towing, contact a professional towing service or your roadside assistance center.